bottlerocket-os/hotdog/README.md

 * Hotdog only runs for a short time at the beginning of a container's lifetime.
   If new Java processes are started after the `hotdog-hotpatch` process exits, they will not be hot patched.
+* Hotdog only patches processes named "java".
+If your Java application has a different process name, hotdog will not patch it.
 * Hotdog works best when the container has its own pid namespace.
 If hotdog is used with a container that has a shared pid namespace, the `hotdog-hotpatch` might remain for a short time after the container exits.